Can Saltwater Rinse Heal Gum Infection? What You Need to Know Before Trying It

 🦷 Can You Drink Tea After Brushing Your Teeth?

-To make an effective saltwater rinse, dissolve 1/2 teaspoon of salt in a cup of warm water.
+To make a saltwater rinse, dissolve 1/2 teaspoon of salt in one cup of warm water and stir until the salt fully dissolves.

-Spit the solution out afterward and avoid swallowing it, as the high salt content is not meant for ingestion.
+Spit the solution out after rinsing and do not swallow it, as the salt content is not meant to be ingested.

 While saltwater rinses can help ease discomfort and reduce mild inflammation, they are not a cure for serious gum infections.